NameTakenBonk/SuphisDataStoreModule/README.md

 # Download

-Go to releases and download the version(latest stable version prefered).
+Go to releases and download the version(latest stable version prefered), or copy the code in the repo.
 Current version: `0.1 [BETA]`

 # Contructors